peytongaudet/ces15L-lab-reports/Lab-Report-One.md

 ```
 $ ssh cs15lfa22lg@ieng6.ucsd.edu "java WhereAmI"
 ```
-Hopefully, I'll be able to look back on this at the end of the quarter and think that even this was too many keystrokes!
+Hopefully, I'll be able to look back on this at the end of the quarter and think that this was too many keystrokes, but I'm happy with its efficiency!

 ![Image](LR1(6).png)